Financial Key Figures

 Adjusted EBITDA margin, % EBITDA margin adjusted for items affecting comparability.
 Shows EBITDA margin excluding items that affect comparison with other periods.

-Net debt, MSEK Non-current lease liability, other non-current liabilities, bank overdraft, current lease liability, liabilities to credit institutions and cash and cash equivalents.
+Net debt, MSEK Non-current lease liability, bank overdraft, current lease liability, liabilities to credit institutions and cash and cash equivalents.
 Shows how much cash would remain if all debts were paid off.

 Net debt/ adjusted EBITDA, x Net debt in relation to adjusted EBITDA.
 Shows financial risk and is an indication of repayment capacity.

-Items affecting comparability Significant items affecting comparability, including significant consulting and advisory costs, acquisition, integration and restructuring costs, and significant legal costs.
+Items affecting comparability Significant items affecting comparability, including significant consulting and advisory costs, acquisition, integration and restructuring costs, significant legal costs and bonus paid.
+It also includes write down and impairment connected to improvements made in the company infrastructure.
 Refers to items that are reported separately as they are of a significant nature and are relevant for understanding the financial performance when comparing the profit/loss for the current period with the previous periods.